 The question seems strange because it would suggest that the Israelites would have forgotten the proper Name of the God of their ancestors (Abraham,

 Isaac and Jacob), after 215 years in Egypt.
 But from the context of the book of Exodus, the Israelites feared and knew the name of Jehovah.
 For example, more than eighty years earlier, concerning the Hebrew midwives who refused to kill male newborns on the

 order of Pharaoh, the story adds that they feared Jehovah (Exodus 4:17).
 Moses himself knew Jehovah, the God of his ancestors (Hebrews 11:23-28).
-Therefore, his exact vocalisation was not a problem.
+Therefore, the exact vocalisation was not a problem.

 To understand, implicitly, the meaning of the two questions of Moses, it is necessary to examine the definition of the Hebrew word "shem" (שֵׁם), translated by "name": "a primitive word [perhaps rather from H7760 through the idea of definite and conspicuous

 position; compare H8064]; an appellation, as a mark or memorial of individuality; by implication honor, authority, character:— base, (in-) fame(-ous), named(-d), renown, report" (Strong's Corcondance (H8034)).
 Given Jehovah's response (from the biblical